Harry felt eleven again.

 They both laughed.

-"But really," George said, shifting to lean back on his elbows, legs stretched long in front of him like he hadn't a care in the world, "you don't fancy the job?"
+"But really," George said, leaning back on his elbows with his legs stretched in front of him as if he hadn't a care in the world, "you don't fancy the job?"

-Harry turned his head slowly, blinking at him.
-"George, I can't even go to the grocer's without someone stuffing a Chocolate Frog card under my nose and asking me to sign it.
+Harry turned his head slowly, blinking.
+"George, I can't even go to the grocer's without someone shoving a Chocolate Frog card under my nose and asking me to sign it.
 Do I honestly strike you as someone who wants to be Minister for Magic?"

 George gave a lazy shrug.
 "Fair point.
-Can't imagine Shacklebolt putting up with all that signing either."
-He paused, a wicked glint entering his eye.
-"Though truth be told, I was more worried you'd do something reallydaft."
+Can't imagine Shacklebolt putting up with all that either."
+He paused, a wicked gleam lighting his eyes.
+"Though truth be told, I was more worried you'd do something really daft."

 Harry raised an eyebrow.
 "Such as?"

-"Dunno," George said, utterly deadpan.
+"Dunno," George said, perfectly straight-faced.
 "Try out for a Quidditch team or something equally irresponsible."

-Harry sat up slightly.
+Harry sat up a little.
 "What?
 Why would I—why would I do that?"

-George looked scandalised, like Harry had insulted the sacred institution of flying itself.
+George looked scandalised, as though Harry had insulted the sacred art of flying itself.
 "Because it's Quidditch, Potter.
 You were a ruddy brilliant Seeker.
 Chased the Snitch like your life depended on it.
 Which, now that I think about it, it usually did."

 "Exactly," Harry muttered.
 "Nearly died in half those matches."

-"Minor detail," George said, with an airy wave of his hand.
+"Minor detail," George said, waving a hand.
 "Character-building."

-Harry rolled his eyes but couldn't quite fight the tug of a smile.
-The truth was, part of him missed it.
-The thrill of the chase, the roar of the crowd.
-The kind of clarity he only ever found on a broom.
+Harry rolled his eyes but couldn't quite fight the smile tugging at his mouth.
+The truth was, part of him missed it: the rush of the chase, the roar of the crowd, the kind of clarity he only ever found on a broom.
+Yet even thinking about flying made his chest ache.
+There were memories sewn into the wind—victories, losses, and faces that never returned to the stands.

-George tilted his head, watching him with that quiet sharpness he'd inherited from years of mischief.
+George tilted his head, watching him with the quiet sharpness born of years of mischief.
 "Did Ginny ever tell you she's thinking of trying out for the Harpies?"

 Harry straightened.
 "No. She didn't say anything."

-Warmth bloomed in Harry's chest, uncoiling gently.
-He could picture her now—wind in her hair, jaw set with that fierce determination that had nothing to do with pride and everything to do with grit.
-She didn't flinch, not even under pressure.
-That had always drawn him to her, long before he'd had the sense to admit it.
+Warmth spread through Harry's chest, gentle and steady.
+He could picture her now; wind in her hair, jaw set with that fierce determination that came from pure grit, not pride.
+She never flinched, not even under pressure.
+That had drawn him to her long before he'd had the sense to admit it.

-"Yeah," he murmured, a smile tugging at the corner of his mouth.
+"Yeah," he murmured, a small smile forming.
 "She's got that look.
 The one that dares the world to say no so she can hex it for trying."

 George chuckled.
 "That's Mum in her, that is.
 But also us.
-We never let her sit out just 'cause she was the youngest.
-Taught her how to aim a dungbomb before she could tie her own shoes."
+We never let her sit out just because she was the youngest.
+Taught her to aim a dungbomb before she could tie her own shoes."

 Harry laughed.
 "You corrupted her."

 "Absolutely," George said proudly.
-Then, after a beat, his tone softened, just enough for Harry to notice.
+Then, after a pause, his tone softened just enough for Harry to notice.
 "And we kept an eye out.
 Made sure any bloke sniffing round wasn't a total pillock."

-Harry made a choking sound.
+Harry gave a startled sound.
 "Cheers, George.
 Always nice to know I passed the screening process."

 George raised his bottle and tapped it against Harry's.
 "Just about," he said.
 "We debated a Bat-Bogey Hex first but figured Ginny would handle that herself."

-They both laughed again, but this time the sound faded into something quieter, something older.
-The kind of silence that settles when laughter ends and memory takes over.
+They laughed again, though the sound faded into something quieter and older—the kind of silence that follows laughter when memory takes its place.

-George's grin faltered, and he glanced down at his hands.
-"But seriously," he said, his voice lower now, steadier, "she's been through more than most people realise.
-Everyone talks about the war like it was just the battles—but it wasn't.
+George's grin wavered, and he glanced down at his hands.
+"But seriously," he said, voice lower now, steadier, "she's been through more than people realise.
+Everyone talks about the war as if it were only the battles, but it wasn't.
 It was waiting, worrying, wondering if you were ever coming back."

-George met his eyes, no mockery in them now.
-"She's strong.
-Stronger than people think.
-But when she hurts, she doesn't crumble.
-She burns."
+George met his eyes, no trace of humour left.
+"She's strong, stronger than people think.
+But when she hurts, she doesn't fall apart; she burns quietly, the way Mum does."

-George studied him for a long moment before offering a single, firm nod.
+George studied him for a long moment before giving a single, firm nod.
 "Good."

 They sat quietly for a while after that.
-No need to fill the air with more than what was already there—the sound of the wind in the trees, the soft creaking of the tiles beneath them, and the stars overhead, multiplying like sparks from a wand.
+There was no need to fill the air with anything more than what already surrounded them: the wind in the trees, the soft creak of the tiles beneath their feet, and the stars above, multiplying like sparks from a wand.

-Eventually, George leaned back again against the chimney stack, swirling the last of his Butterbeer with idle fingers.
-"You know," he said, like he was picking up a thought that had been brewing for a while, "she never told Fred and me anything about her love life.
+Eventually, George leaned back against the chimney stack, swirling the last of his Butterbeer with idle fingers.
+"You know," he said, as if picking up a thought he had been turning over for some time, "she never told Fred or me anything about her love life.
 Always kept it to herself.
-Probably thought we'd prank her poor bloke if she said too much."
+Probably thought we'd prank her poor bloke, if she said too much."

 Harry smirked.
 "Can't say she was wrong."

 "Oh, definitely not," George agreed.
-"You ought to be careful, Potter.
+"You'd better be careful, Potter.
 I could start up again.
 Imagine the headlines: War Hero Hexed by Future Brother-in-Law for Snogging Sister Too Loudly in Garden."

-Harry laughed a low, unguarded laugh that warmed him from the inside out.
-For a second, he could almost see Fred, legs dangling off the edge of the roof, twirling a bottle in his hand, grinning like nothing bad had ever touched them.
+Harry laughed then, a low, unguarded sound that warmed him from the inside out.
+For a moment, he could almost see Fred—legs dangling off the edge of the roof, bottle in hand, grinning like nothing bad had ever touched them.

 "I'll be careful," Harry said, mock solemnly.
 "The last thing I need is another redhead trying to hex my eyebrows off."